Scottish councils still haven't received £155m they are owed amid further £100m 'black hole' warning

-CASH-STRAPPED councils across Scotland have still not been handed a penny of the £155 million promised to them by Finance Secretary Kate Forbes amid a warning over an extra £100 million “black hole” in town hall finances, with that deficit set to rise.
+CASH-STRAPPED councils across Scotland have still not been handed the £155 million promised to them by Finance Secretary Kate Forbes amid a warning over an extra £100 million “black hole” in town hall finances, with that deficit set to rise in the coming months.

-Ms Forbes is due to meet with COSLA’s resources spokesperson, Gail Macgregor, later today, with the £155 million of missing money set to be top of the agenda.
+Ms Forbes was due to meet with Cosla’s resources spokesperson, Gail Macgregor on Wednesday night, with the £155 million of missing money set to be top of the agenda.

 A row erupted last month after it emerged Ms Forbes had recommended that councils drain their already-depleted reserves to plug any funding gap - while refusing to hand over the £155 million until she had been told how much councils need in emergency support.